Documentation

 • zone-flags.ts

 In this example we use Radiant Media Player self-hosted player files.
-For the purpose of this guide those files were put under the src > assets > radiantmediaplayer folder (the radiantmediaplayer folder was not created by Ionic - you will need to create it and put the self-hosted files inside).
+We put those files under the src > assets > radiantmediaplayer folder (this folder was not created by Ionic - you will need to create it and put the self-hosted player files inside).

 "scripts": [